openpublishoperation/devops-learn-pr/docs/git/git-at-scale.md

 ### Medium repos

-Visual Studio Team Services and Team Foundation Server are both built out of one codebase.
+Azure DevOps and Team Foundation Server are both built out of one codebase.
 At Microsoft, we consider this a medium-sized repo, though compared to most other repos in the world, it’s definitely on the larger end of the spectrum.
 We currently have on the order of 10 or so repos in Microsoft that are around this size.
-VSTS stats:
+Azure DevOps stats:

 - Repo size: 10GB packfile, 3GB working directory, 100K files
 - Team: 400 people